Domo (DOMO)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Unfortunately, Domo’s 9.8% annualized revenue growth over the last five years was sluggish.
+Regrettably, Domo’s sales grew at a sluggish 8.7% compounded annual growth rate over the last five years.
 This fell short of our benchmark for the software sector and is a tough starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
 Domo’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

-Looking further ahead, sell-side analysts expect revenue to grow 1.3% over the next 12 months, similar to its two-year rate.
-While this projection implies its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 2.3% over the next 12 months.
+While this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Billings